anuragsharma1098/playwright-automation/README.md

   failure.
-- A `concurrency` group cancels a superseded run (e.g. a second push to a branch with an open PR) rather than hitting both production sites twice at once - the same good-citizen reasoning as the capped local `workers` setting (see "Assumptions, trade-offs, and limitations" above).
+- A `concurrency` group cancels a superseded run (e.g. a second push to a branch with an open PR) rather than hitting both production sites twice at once - the same good-citizen reasoning as the capped `workers: 1` setting (see "Assumptions, trade-offs, and limitations" above).

 ## Husky